-- 2.1.1 Capital expenditure is broadly defined as expenditure on the acquisition, creation, or enhancement of non-current assets.
+- 2.1.1 Whilst revenue expenditure is spending on the Council's day to day running costs (e.g., employee costs and supplies and services), capital expenditure provides long term solutions to deliver our priorities and operational requirements.
+Capital expenditure is broadly defined as expenditure on the acquisition, creation, or enhancement of non-current assets.
 Non-current assets are those items of land, property and vehicles, plant or equipment which have a continuing benefit to the Council for a period extending beyond one year. - 2.1.2 Grants or loans made to a third party, towards expenditure which meets the definition above, may also be capitalised.
 An example of this would be disabled facilities grants. - 2.1.3 The Council will incur capital expenditure for several reasons, including: - To refurbish and extend the useful life of existing assets. - To deliver its corporate priorities. - To meet statutory requirements and/or health and safety regulations. - To avoid unnecessary revenue expenditure.